saulocantanhede/tfgreek2/docs/features/ref.md

 ## Feature values

-A compound string indicating book, chapter, verse and sequence number of the word *inside the verse* according to following format:
+A compound string indicating book (following the format of feature [book-short](book_short.md#start)), chapter, verse and sequence number of the word *inside the verse* according to following format:

 <pre>
   MAT 1:2!11